-'Isaac Julien, Playtime' to show at Fort Mason, San Francisco, December 2017
+'Isaac Julien, Playtime' at Fort Mason, San Francisco, USA

 Fort Mason Center for Arts & Culture (FMCAC) is pleased to announce Playtime, an ambitious exhibition of three recent video installations by award-winning British artist Isaac Julien.
 Each film installation explores the wide-ranging effects of how information, labor, and capital circulate in global, networked societies.